wangyang325/MasterCardAssignment/README.md

       ### Key issue:

-        When multiple microservices and processes update the same data (Total sales), keeping the consistency is a problem.
+        When multiple microservices and processes update the same data (Total sales), keeping consistency is a problem.

       ### Solution:

+        Distributed Lock: (Redis + Lua) <- chose

            Use the Redis' s transaction and lua script to solve the high concurrency problem.

+           The provided solution has passed the 1000-thread test.

+        Other solutions:

+          1. Possitive lock:

+             Add a version column, before updating the data, check the version (timestamp). -> High IO for database

+          2. Negative Lock:

+             use for update to lock the row that needs to update. -> easier to be a dead lock

       ### Problem:

-        The Redis cannot ensure the huge high concurrency, to solve the problem can use the message queue.
+        The Redis cannot ensure the huge high concurrency, to solve the problem can use the message queue (Kafka or others).
         (Not implement)

       ### Function implementation:

-        display all stock info of jersey on the index web page,
+        1. display all stock info of jersey on the index web page.

-        input the id and amount to buy the jersey, check the stock,
+        2. input the id and amount to buy the jersey, check the stock.

-        if amount > stock -> failed to buy,
+        3. if amount > stock -> failed to buy,

            if amount <= stock -> deduct the amount from stock and increase the total sales.

    d) Permission management: (User -> SysRole -> SysPermission)

       ### Key issue:

-        How to manage the user authority info
+        How to manage the user authority info.

         How to limit the calls between the microservices.